SWi1/FooDB_polyphenol_analysis/README.md

     3)  Food.csv

 -   **FooDB Polyphenols SDF**, on GitHub [page](https://github.com/SWi1/Polyphenol_Quantification_FooDB/blob/main/FooDB/FooDB2_polyphenols_ID.sdf)
     1)   SDF files contain atom and bond information to visualize compounds.
 Chemical visualization software (authors used MarvinView) can read SDF files to view these polyphenol structures.
+This file is provided by Dr. José Naveja.

 -   **Dietary Recall Data**, Downloadable as Items Analysis File from ASA24 Researcher Site
     -   The dietary data utilized in the USDA Phenotyping Study underwent quality control.
 Methods are outlined in the paper: [*'Effect of Manual Data Cleaning on Nutrient Intakes Using the Automated Self-Administered 24-Hour Dietary Assessment Tool (ASA24)'*](https://doi.org/10.1093/cdn/nzab005)